FAQ’s

 Can I practice swimming with my child between lessons?

-What happens after my child completes Survival Swim?
+What happens after my child completes Guppies?

 How can I best support my child while they are learning to swim?